For All Time. Always.: Release

 "For All Time.
 Always." was released on Disney+ on July 14, 2021.
 The episode, along with the rest of Lokis first season, was released on Ultra HD Blu-ray and Blu-ray on September 26, 2023.

 Reception

 Audience viewership

 According to Samba TV, the episode was viewed in 1.9 million U.S. households from July 14–18, surpassing the finales for WandaVision (1.4 million) and The Falcon and the Winter Soldier (1.7 million).
 Over its first five days of release, it also had viewership highs in the United Kingdom (300,000 households), Germany (96,000), and Australia (12,000), which also surpassed the finales for WandaVision and The Falcon and the Winter Soldier.

 Critical response

-The review aggregator website Rotten Tomatoes reported a 89% approval rating with an average score of 7.9/10 based on 28 reviews.
+The review aggregator website Rotten Tomatoes reported an 89% approval rating with an average score of 7.9/10 based on 28 reviews.
 The site's critical consensus reads, "Anchored by a trio of strong performances, "For All Time.
 Always." closes Lokis first chapter with a thrilling finale that has major implications for the multiverse."